-Can I claim if an accident made an existing medical condition worse?
+Can I claim if an injury made a pre-existing medical condition worse?

-It is possible to pursue a claim in the event that a pre-existing medical condition, illness or injury is made worse or aggravated by an accident or someone else's negligence.
+It is possible to make a compensation claim if a pre-existing medical condition, illness, or injury was made worse or aggravated by a subsequent injury.

 Seek medical advice ASAP

 Seeking medical attention as soon as possible after an accident should be your first concern.
 Establishing the cause and, if possible, the date of the start of the deterioration of any pre-existing symptoms will help support your claim.